itn-ignite/ESRs-Programming-and-Bioinformatics-Workshop/docs/exercises.md

 ---

 #### Material for all the classes of the ESRs Programming Workshop with the solutions.
+Some update will be made the following days to this page.
+Stay tuned!

 ## R
 All the material is provided as Markdowns to be used in RStudio.
 Please make to use the last version of RStudio and R.